rodnm/rodnm/README.md

 # 💫 About Me:
-I'm an Economic Science student at PUCP
+I'm an Economic Science student from [PUCP](https://www.pucp.edu.pe/)

 ## 🌐 Socials: